 An Experienced Organizer

-After graduating from college, Brooke worked for several years organizing for change at the grassroots level.
+After graduating from Dartmouth College, Brooke worked for several years organizing for change at the grassroots level.
 She was an AmeriCorps VISTA volunteer at the DREAM Program, a mentoring program that forms partnerships between college students and children living in subsidized housing, and that has had a profound and sustained positive effect on the lives of the low-income children it serves.
 She still keeps in touch with her mentees and believes strongly in the power of good mentoring programs.
 Brooke also worked as an organizer on the 2002 Senate campaign of Paul Wellstone, and the 2004 presidential campaigns of Howard Dean and John Kerry.
 Brooke was a DNC Convention Delegate for Hillary Clinton in 2016, and spent time in Pittsburgh working on Hillary Clinton’s campaign.
 Through her early work on campaigns, Brooke learned the importance of working with citizens at the local level to organize for systemic change.

 A Lawyer for Working People

 Brooke went to law school to gain the skills to empower individuals to take charge of the adverse situations confronting them, and to work to fight injustice one client at a time.
 While in law school, she fought for clients in need of better housing as part of the Legal Aid Fair Housing Clinic.
 After graduating, she returned to Maryland and completed a clerkship at the U.S. Federal District Court in Baltimore.
 Brooke currently works as a civil-rights attorneyat the Baltimore firm of Brown Goldstein and Levy LLP, where she represents a range of clients, from workers whose wages have been unfairly withheld to disabled citizens seeking access to public facilities and an equal education.
 She has also represented and worked with organizations like Baltimore Neighborhoods, Inc., the National Federation of the Blind, and the United Workers.